 What the locals say:

 I was too afraid to talk to them.
-I thought they might eat my soul.
+I thought they might swallow my soul.

 There’s no smiling in surfing.
 Nicknames are for the weak.